- Abano Terme

 For those who like going a bit off the beaten path, Rovigo is our pick for you.
 Take a leisurely stroll through the old town, and browse the shops that line the main avenue, Corso del Popolo.
 There’s always something going on in the lively Piazza Vittorio Emanuele II.
 Sit here with an espresso and admire the lively scene.
 Finally, stop at the Duomo, with its luxurious palaces and art galleries, and soak in the elegance!

 Train connections from Venice to Rovigo are frequent.
-The journey averages around an hour with Italo and Trenitalia services.
+The journey averages around an hour with Trenitalia services.

 8. Abano Terme